Seed grants are awarded with funding provided by the Binghamton University Road Map through the Provost's Office and the Division of Research.

 The goal of these seed grants is to encourage faculty to develop collaborative projects that stimulate the advancement of new ideas that can build Binghamton University's expertise toward a national reputation in the broad area of sustainable communities.
 This competitive, peer-reviewed program is providing initial support for proposed long-term programs of collaborative research that have strong potential to attract external funding.

-Information on how to apply for seed grant funding for the 2024–2025 academic year can be found on the TAE landing page.
-The deadline for proposals is February 16, 2024.
+Information on how to apply for seed grant funding for the 2024–2025 academic year can be found on the TAE Seed Grant Program landing page.
+The deadline for request for proprosals (RFP) is February 14, 2025; forthcoming, stay tuned.

 For the 2023-2024 academic year, the following seed grant was awarded: